 Tel: 01904 32 8252 Office: B/K/065 (Biology, Campus West)

-I work with Kevin Cowtan, Gideon Davies and Keith Wilson on the development of new methods for carbohydrate structure detection, refinement and validation.
+We primarily work on the development of new methods for carbohydrate structure detection, refinement and validation.
 Using a YSBL-designed fingerprinting engine, we can create syntheses of different sugars and their environment, and then use that information for detecting features in a crystallographic or cryoEM map.
 This is precisely what the Sails software does.
 After they are built, structures can be refined and validated with the aid of Privateer, the first sugar-specific validation software to check ring conformation, stereochemistry, linkage torsions, nomenclature and fit to unbiased electron density maps.
-Additionally, Privateer produces vector diagrams (SVG) for glycans - these are compliant with the 'Essentials of Glycobiology 3rd edition' nomenclature.
+Additionally, Privateer produces vector diagrams (SVG) for glycans - these are compliant with the latest specification of the Standard Symbol Nomenclature for Glycans (SNFG).
 Privateer can be obtained through CCP4.

-Together with Stuart McNicholas, and with key input from Gideon Davies (and his group) and Keith Wilson, we have developed Glycoblocks, which is a schematic 3D representation for glycans and their interactions.
+Together with Stuart McNicholas, and with key input from Gideon Davies, we have developed Glycoblocks, which is a schematic 3D representation for glycans and their interactions.
 This representation is available within CCP4mg, the CCP4 molecular graphics program.
-As both are part of the CCP4 suite, CCP4mg can use the interactive 2D glycan diagrams - compliant with the 'Essentials of Glycobiology 3rd edition' nomenclature - and validation information generated by Privateer.
+As both are part of the CCP4 suite, CCP4mg can use the interactive 2D glycan diagrams and validation information generated by Privateer.